FORRESTHUACHEN/mpMRI_for_MGMT_Prediction-/README.md

 Pipeline of study is shown as follow:
 ![Pipeline of study](https://github.com/FORRESTHUACHEN/mpMRI_for_MGMT_Prediction-/blob/main/Figure1.png)

-Left resource will be uploaded in following days.
+Extracted deep features summaried in